 Recently, I heard an individual exclaim “I am young.
-There is no need for any planning until I get older.
+There is no reason for planning until I get older.
 Estate planning is for the elderly.”
 It may be that people do not start thinking about planning until they are older, or that there is no need to.
 During your younger years, we are certainly are not thinking about incapacity or death because, well, we are young!

 In many instances, that might be the case.
 Living a long fruitful life, seeing our children grow, perhaps even grandchildren.
 However, no single one of us are guaranteed any set number of years on this earth.
 Several of my friends have passed away, from either unexpected accidents or incurable diseases, all before they were 40 years old.